mercadolibre/meli-card-drawer-ios/README.md

 ```

 ### 🔮 Project Example
-This project include an example project using MeliCardDrawer and another target with xCTests test cases.
+This project include an example project using `MLCardDrawer` and another target with `xCTests` test cases.
+Enter to path: `meli-card-drawer-ios/Example_MeliCardDrawer` and run pod install command.
+After that, you can open `Example_MeliCardDrawer.xcworkspace`

 ### 🕵️‍♂️ Test cases
 ![TestCases](https://i.ibb.co/3c0h1wF/Tests.png)